Using wood from a section of our fence that fell in a wind storm, I built a bench to encircle our large maple tree in the back yard.

 - Paint brush

-Since I had the wood, sealer, and screws, the only supplies I needed to purchase was the 2" x 4" board for the legs and the bolts & nuts to attach them.
+Since I had the wood, sealer, and screws, the only supplies I needed to purchase were the 2" x 4" board for the legs and the bolts & nuts to attach them.
 The cost listed is an estimate for buying new wood, screws, sealer, nuts/bolts

 - Decide how large to make the inside row for the seat